peterthiemann/uniqueness/kindly/popl20-rebuttal.md

 as a file descriptor (i.e., an integer), which is unrestricted.
 Subsumption then allow the unrestricted type to be exposed as affine.
 Such mechanism allow programmers to implement their own primitives on abstract types.
-As usual with type-level programming, they must also ensure the soundness of such primitives
-Modules and subsumption are used similarly in Alms, and allow to emulate the `unsafe` construct in Rust.
+Programmers are then in charge of ensuring soundness of such primitives.
+This feature, which is also present in Alms, allows to partially emulate Rust's `unsafe` construct.

 # Reviewer C